austinmama/vsrx/getting-started.md

 ## VLANs and the Gateway Appliance's role
 A VLAN (virtual LAN) is a mechanism that segregates a physical network into many virtual segments.
 For convenience, traffic from multiple selected VLANs can be delivered through a single network cable, a process commonly called "trunking."

 vSRX is managed in two different interfaces: The vSRX server(s) and the Gateway Appliance fixture.
 The Gateway Appliance provides you with an interface (GUI and API) for selecting the VLANs you want to associate with your vSRX.
 Associating a VLAN with a Gateway Appliance reroutes (or "trunks") that VLAN and all of its subnets to your vSRX, giving you control over filtering, forwarding, and protection.
-Servers in an associated VLAN can only be reached from other VLANs by going through your VSRX; it is not possible to circumvent the vSRX unless you bypass or disassociate the VLAN.
+Servers in an associated VLAN can only be reached from other VLANs by going through your vSRX; it is not possible to circumvent the vSRX unless you bypass or disassociate the VLAN.

 By default, a new Gateway Appliance is associated with two non-removable "transit" VLANs, one each for public and private networks.
 These are typically used for administration and can be separately secured by vSRX commands.